RicoTech666/tw-movie-theater-2020-1-11-9-59-41-283/README.md

 - build detail page
 - get and render movie-detailed information on detail page
 - get and render similar movies on detial page
-- add movie comments and corresponding styles for detail page
 - sort and display movies by genres on main page
 - refactor how to render movies by genres on main page by clicking buttons to change page number
 - refactor how to get and render all genres on main page